Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 *   **Genus Apps 2016.2**: Internet Explorer 11 is supported for all functionality areas except Analysis (Genus Discovery).
 We recommend using an evergreen browser.
 *   **Genus Apps 2017.1 and forward**: Support for Internet Explorer may be removed based on usage.
 You may have to use an evergreen browser.

-In general, support for operating systems and browsers with a market share of 5% or less is removed in the next release of Genus App Platform.
+In general, support for operating systems and browsers with a market share of 5% or less is removed in the next release of Genus Apps.

 ## System requirements for Genus Desktop